This $280 phone is a lesson in affordability – I hope Apple and Samsung are paying attention

 For a sub-$300 phone, the Tecno Camon 19 Pro is quite the performer.
 It played taxing games like Asphalt 9: Legends without missing a beat.
 I think it might've been dropping a frame or two, and the audio could be richer, but it was still an enjoyable experience.

-It’s an effective productivity platform for browsing and file management, and I do love the alphabetically ordered app list (Apple, Samsung, please do this).
+It’s an effective productivity platform for browsing and file management, and I do love the easy-to-find alphabetically ordered app list.

 That 5,000 mAh battery is, by the way, an all-day champ.